zichongkao/selectstarsql/tutorialone.md

     data-hint="Multiple column names may be used in a clause." data-correct="true"></sql-quiz-option>
   <sql-quiz-option
-    data-value="morethan_orequal"
+    data-value="greaterthan_orequal"
     data-statement="WHERE age => 62"
-    data-hint="The 'more than or equal to' operator is <code>>=</code>.
+    data-hint="The 'greater than or equal to' operator is <code>>=</code>.
 The order of the symbols matches what you would say in English."
     ></sql-quiz-option>
   <sql-quiz-option
     data-value="int_column"
     data-statement="WHERE age"
     data-hint="SQL can evaluate the truth-value of almost anything.
 The 'age' column is filled with integers.
-The rule for integers is 0 is false and everything else is true, so only rows with non-zero ages will be returned."
+The rule for integers is 0 is false and everything else is true, so only rows with non-zero ages will be returned." data-correct="true"
     ></sql-quiz-option>
     </sql-quiz>